Analysis

 ↓

 [onError hooks] → retry, fallback, alertRead top to bottom, the flow is intuitive: requests pass through pre-execution checks, do the work, pass through post-execution shaping, then finish.
 Errors get diverted to their own handler.
-The real product groups these around tool calls rather than a generic request, and the official docs confirm that a pre-tool hook can approve or deny an action before it runs while a post-tool hook fires once it succeeds (Claude Code Docs, Hooks reference).
+The real product groups these around tool calls rather than a generic request, and the official docs confirm that a pre-tool hook can approve or deny an action before it runs while a post-tool hook fires once it succeeds (Claude Code Docs, Hooks reference (opens in a new tab)).
 So the shape of the diagram is sound even though the names below are not the supported ones.

 Step 2: Create a Global Pre-Execution Hook